Iamsurajsharma/Android-Web-Brower/README.md

 # **Android Web Browser**

-Web Browser build in Android Studio.
+Web Browser built in Android Studio.

-The app is in Developing phase.
+The app is still in development phase.

 # **Features**
  - Browse anonymously